 The vehicle regulations allow some events to be entered without the need for vehicle modifications to suit the requirements of individual clubs.

-The Association's individual membership policy means that the clubs, if they have applied for event insurance and MSA permit under the ALRC title, can have members of ALRC clubs other than their own competing at events hosted by them.
+The Association’s individual membership policy means that the clubs, if they have applied for event insurance and Motorsport UK permit under the ALRC title, can have members of ALRC clubs other than their own competing at events hosted by them.
 Land Rover main dealer parts outlets look favourably on approaches by member clubs for their members to receive trade discounts.

 Clubs are encouraged to exchange newsletters to transfer information, ideas and event details.